-This it the first DBA (DataBase Administrator) exercise of a long serie, in my opinion to be a better programmer, you need to practice regularly and the same affirmation stands for a DBA so I decided to introduce a new training exercise each week.
+This it the first DBA (DataBase Administrator) exercise of a long series, in my opinion to be a better programmer, you need to practice regularly and the same affirmation stands for a DBA so I decided to introduce a new training exercise every week.

 Before I implement a fully working interface to make you benefit of the training I will simply follow this schema :